-Here is an ongoing list of useful links to the websites of organisations, individual web pages and reference documents.
-The page is intended primarily as a working tool for members of Chipping Norton Green Gym.
-Suggestions for inclusions are welcome, with preference given to items more directly relevant to actual work carried out by our group.
+Here is an ongoing list of useful links to the websites of organisations, individual web pages and to both public and “in-house” reference documents.
+They are relevant to actual work carried out by our group and members’ suggestions for additions are welcome.

 Bees